Derek Winnert

 1

-Co-writer/director Jonathan Mostow’s excellent 1997 action thriller, is a high-anxiety suspense hit for Kurt Russell.
+Co-writer/director Jonathan Mostow’s excellent 1997 action thriller film Breakdown is a high-anxiety suspense hit for Kurt Russell.

-Jeff Taylor (Russell) and his wife Amy (Kathleen Quinlan) are moving to California and must drive across the country to get to San Diego.
-So they set off across backwoods country in their polished, brand-new Jeep, squabbling as they go.
+Jeff Taylor (Russell) and his wife Amy (Kathleen Quinlan) are moving to California and must drive across the country from Boston to get to San Diego.
+So they set off across backwoods country in their polished, brand-new Jeep Grand Cherokee, squabbling as they go.

 2

-Soon they’re confronted with the weird locals as their vehicle breaks down in the middle of nowhere.
-Sweatily plausible and friendly truck driver Red Barr (J T Walsh) turns up, apparently to help, and Quinlan sets off with him to reach a roadside diner.
+Soon they are confronted with the weird locals as their vehicle breaks down in the middle of nowhere in the Arizona desert.
+Sweatily plausible and friendly tractor‑trailer truck driver Red Barr (J T Walsh) turns up, apparently to help, and Quinlan sets off with him to reach a nearby roadside diner and seek assistance.
 But, when Russell eventually reaches it, the lady has apparently vanished into thin air.

 3